-4.4.5 EUT Setup for Digital Circuitry Radiated Emission Tests
+4.4.5.
+EUT Setup for Digital Circuitry Radiated Emission Tests

 In order to test compliance of EUT, facilities described section 3, and test and measurement equipment listed section 4.1, were used.
-For all measurement, the EUT was located on a table whose top was 0.8 m above the ground plane.
+For all measurement, the EUT was located at a center of a table whose top was 80 cm above the ground plane.
 The table was constructed of non-conductive materials and the dimensions were 0.8 meter by 1.2 meter.
 The table was located in the center of the turntable.
-To test for digital circuit radiation from the EUT a 12 in. a coaxial cable [supplied by customer] was connected to a miniature coaxial connector located on the PCB near the antenna feed point of EUT and a 50-ohm terminator was connected to the other end of the coaxial cable.
+To test for digital circuit radiation from the EUT, the antenna of EUT was disconnected and a 50-ohm terminator was connected.
+To test for the digital emissions from the EUT, a coaxial cable was connected to the reverse SMA connector located on the front panel of EUT.
+For terminated emission test, a 50-ohm terminator was connected to the reverse SMA connector.